 - Upsells: With Bluehost (and other EIG products) the backend and registration process is packed with constant upsells and aggressive marketing messages.

 - Server location: Sadly, there is only 1 location to choose from, your website will only be hosted in the US – e.g. not ideal if most of your site’s traffic comes from outside North America.

-- Entry plan limitations: The entry-level plan of Bluehost is quite limited with the email accounts and storage, sites you can host, and the databases you can create.
+- Entry plan limitations: The entry-level plan of Bluehost is quite limited with the email accounts and storage, websites you can host, and the databases you can create.

-There is nothing wrong about hosting your site with Bluehost, its system works and the performance of its servers is OKish.
+There is nothing wrong with hosting your website with Bluehost, its system works and the performance of its servers is OKish.
 However, there are cheaper WordPress hosts offering a similar (or better) service – e.g. GreenGeeks, SiteGround, A2 Hosting or DreamHost – compare them here.

 $225 million is what EIG (Bluehost’s parent company) paid to acquire HostGator in 2012.
 HostGator was founded in 2002 – it’s one of those hosts that has been around forever.